pyx-project/pyx/manual/deformer.rst

      points with infinte curvature.
 The resulting path stops at such points and leaves the too strongly curved piece out.

-   * When the original path contains self-intersection, then the resulting parallel path is not continuous in the parameterisation of the original path.
-It may first take a piece that corresponds to "later" parameter values and then continue with an "earlier" one.
-Please don't get confused.
+   * When the original path contains on or more self-intersections, then the resulting parallel path is not continuous in the parameterisation of the original path.
+This may result in the surprising behaviour that a piece that corresponding to a "later" parameter value is followed by an "earlier" one.

    The parameters are the following:

    *distance* is the minimal (signed) distance between the original and the parallel paths.

-   *relerr* is the allowed error in the distance is given by ``distance*relerr``.
+   *relerr* is the allowed relative error in the distance.

-   *sharpoutercorners* connects the parallel pathitems by wegde build of straight lines, instead of taking circular arcs.
+   *sharpoutercorners* connects the parallel pathitems by a wegde made of straight lines, instead of taking circular arcs.
 This preserves the angle of the original corners.

    *dointersection* is a boolean for performing the last step, the intersection step, in the path construction.
 Setting this to 0 gives the full parallel path, which can be favourable for self-intersecting paths.

-   *checkdistanceparams* is a list of parameter values in the interval (0,1) where the distance is checked on each parallel pathitem
+   *checkdistanceparams* is a list of parameter values in the interval (0,1) where the distance is checked on each parallel pathitem.

-   *lookforcurvatures* is the number of points per normpathitem where its curvature is checked for critical values
+   *lookforcurvatures* is the number of points per normpathitem where its curvature is checked for critical values.